American pika: Distribution and habitat

 The American pika is found throughout the mountainous regions of western North America, ranging from central British Columbia and Alberta in Canada to the U.S. states of Oregon, Washington, Idaho, Montana, Wyoming, Colorado, Utah, Nevada, California, and New Mexico.
 Of the approximately 30 existing species of pika, it is one of only two native to North America, the other being the collared pika (O. collaris).
 The collared pika occurs farther north, and its distribution is separated from that of the American pika by a gap of about 800 km across British Columbia and Alberta.

 American pikas primarily inhabit scree and talus fields, often surrounded by alpine vegetation, and are also found in piles of broken rock.
 They occasionally occupy man-made substrates such as mine tailings or piles of scrap lumber.
 Pikas typically establish dens and nests below rock surfaces, usually within spaces 20–100 cm in diameter, but they often perch on larger, more prominent rocks.
 They are commonly found near or above the tree line in cool, moist microhabitats such as high peaks or along watercourses.

 The species is highly sensitive to heat stress and is intolerant of high diurnal temperatures.
-In the northern parts of their distribution, the species occurs from near sea level up to around 3,000 m (9,800 ft), In the northern parts of its range, the American pika can occur near sea level.
-While in southern regions such as California and New Mexico, it is rarely found below 2500 m.
+In the northern parts of their distribution, the species occurs from near sea level up to around 3,000 m (9,800 ft), while in southern regions such as California and New Mexico, it is rarely found below 2500 m.
 Although pikas do not dig extensive burrows, they may enlarge existing crevices in the talus to create shelter.